nnethercote/perf-book/src/build-configuration.md

 ## Minimizing Binary Size

 The following build configuration options are designed primarily to minimize binary size.
-Their affects on runtime speed vary.
+Their effects on runtime speed vary.

 ### Optimization Level